Visitor management is a vital component of your workplace's efficiency and security.

 Every business and organization has visitors.
-Some just get a few package and food deliveries.
-Others have customers, vendors and interview candidates streaming in and out all day.
+Some just get a few packages and food deliveries.
+Others have customers, vendors, and interview candidates streaming in and out all day.
 How offices manage visitors can be as varied as the organizations themselves.
 For some, the process of visitor check-in is regimented and formal.
 For others, handling guests is a fly-by-the-seat-of-the-pants affair.

-Visitor Management Step 1: Recognizing Visitors and Making Them Comfortable
+Visitor Management Step 1: Recognize Visitors and Make Them Comfortable

 People have an inherent need to be recognized.
 The first step of recognizing visitors can be easy as saying, “hello”, having a sign that reads “Welcome Visitors” or a welcome screen that informs visitors of their next step.
 Not every location needs to roll out the red carpet for visitors, but every location needs to acknowledge the visitors who do walk through the door.